yqlbu/hikariai-web/web/content/blog/25-GitOps-101-Whats-It-All-About.md

 ### The Entire System is in a Declarative State (X as Code)

-As you may not familiar with IaC, or `Infrastructure as Code`, this concept is when the end-user defines infrastructure as code instead of manually creating it.
-This makes our infrastructure much easier to reproduce and replicate but note that infrastructure as code actually evolved into defining NOT ONLY infrastructure but also `Network as Code`, `Policy as Code`, `security as Code`, and `Configuration as Code` etc. These are all types of "Definitions as Code", or `X as Code`.
+As you may not be familiar with IaC, or `Infrastructure as Code`, this concept is when the end-user defines infrastructure as code instead of manually creating it.
+This makes our infrastructure much easier to reproduce and replicate but note that infrastructure as code evolved into defining NOT ONLY infrastructure but also `Network as Code`, `Policy as Code`, `security as Code`, Configuration as Code, etc. `These are all types of "Definitions as Code", or X as Code`.
 In X as Code, it unifies infrastructure, configuration, network, policy, and so on in `code`.
-For instance, instead of manually creating servers, network, and all the configuration around it on AWS and creating Kubernetes cluster with certain components.
+For instance, instead of manually creating servers, networks, and all the configuration around it on AWS and creating a Kubernetes cluster with certain components.
 The end-user defines all of these in Terraform scripts, Ansible playbooks code, and Kubernetes manifest files.
-All these files describes the infrastructure of use, platform of use, and configuration of use.
+All these files describe the infrastructure of use, the platform of use, and the configuration of use.

 ![](https://nrmjjlvckvsb.compat.objectstorage.ap-tokyo-1.oraclecloud.com/picgo/2022/08-12-db2bde312f1c47af45053ec41546ef18.jpeg)